ucsfncl/dmri-swin/README.md

 - `<bvals>` path to a plain file which contains b-values.
 - `<mask>` path to a mask nifti file.
 Must be in the same space as the dwi.
 - `<t1>` path to a T1 MRI nifti file.
 Must be aligned to the dwi file.
-- `<output>` path to where you want to save the Swin denoising dwi data.
+- `<output>` (optional) deafult is swin_denoised.nii.gz.
+This is the path to where you want to save the Swin denoising dwi data.
+- `<config>` (optional) default is dmri-swin/models/swin_denoise.yaml.
+This is the path to where the model config file is.
+You shouldn't need to change this.
 - `--resample` (optional) default is True.
 Set to false only if data is at 1.25 mm isotropic resolution or very close +/- 0.1 mm.
 - `--resample_back` (optional) default is True.
 If True, this resamples the Swin model output from 1.25 mm isotropic to whatever the input dwi resolution was.
 If False, this does not resample and outputs data at 1.25 mm isotropic resolution.
-- `--low_mem` (optional) Pushes each 3D dwi volume into memory sequentially (to save gpu memory) instead of all at once.
+- `--low_mem` (optional) default is False.
+Pushes each 3D dwi volume into memory sequentially (to save gpu memory) instead of all at once.
 Useful for large dwi scan sizes.

 ### Example
 We use the Stanford HARDI dataset provided by dipy to illustrate the use of our model in validation.py (takes 6-direction subset and find mean absolute error in white matter and gray matter as well as plot parametric maps) and validation_p2s.py (does Patch2Self cross-validation using the full acquisition).
 In each case, we compare our model to MPPCA and Patch2Self.